We offer a FREE Initial Consultation. Call 1-866-601-5518 for immediate help.

 February 2017 Department of Commercial Rules– Temporary General License: Extension of Validity.

 February 1, 2017 Commerce Control List: Removal of Certain Nuclear Nonproliferation (NP) Column 2 Export Controls – Additional Delay in Implementation of ECCN 3D991 Controls on Certain Software.

-What is an Export Control Classification Number / ECCN Codes?
+What is an ECCN Number / ECCN Codes?

 Your Export Control Classification Number is a designated five-character code that is found on the ECCN number is a 5-character alphanumeric code found on the Commerce Control List (CCL) and Commerce Control List (ccl) (supplement no. 1 to part 774 of the ear).
 The export control ECCN list categorizes the items you export based on the item’s nature and certain respective technical parameters.

 Who regulates Standard shipping requirement of US imports and exports codes?
 When it comes to customs clearance and standard shipping requirements, the Bureau of Industry and Security (BIS), a subsection of the Department of Commerce provides The CCL List.
 The agency also enforces Export Administration Regulations (EAR).